 Programs may be canceled due to weather or missile range activities.

-The amphitheater opens for parking hour before the program start time.
+The amphitheater opens for parking one hour before the program start time.
 Full moon nights are very popular; expect a high volume of traffic.
 Allow an additional 30 minutes to drive from the fee station to the amphitheater area.
 Park rangers will direct you where to park once you arrive.
 Please drive slow.
 When walking in and around the amphitheater area, please be mindful of moving vehicles and use the pedestrian walkways.

 Once the amphitheater parking area is full, the lot will be closed, and no other vehicles will be allowed to enter.
 Additional parking is allowed in the nearby pullout areas, refer to the Dunes Drive map for additional parking areas.